 The spectators were mostly stunned into silence, but some wailed and several began praying.
 Many of the monks and nuns, as well as some shocked passersby, prostrated themselves before the burning monk.
 In English and Vietnamese, a monk repeated into a microphone: “A Buddhist priest burns himself to death.
 A Buddhist priest becomes a martyr”.

 After approximately ten minutes, Duc’s body was fully immolated and it eventually toppled backwards onto its back.
 Once the fire subsided, a group of monks covered the smoking corpse with yellow robes, picked it up and tried to fit it into a coffin, but the limbs could not be straightened and one of the arms protruded from the wooden box as he was carried to the nearby pagoda in central Saigon.

 - Quang Duc’s body was re-cremated during the funeral, but Duc heart remained intact and did not burn.
 It was considered to be holy and placed in a glass chalice at Xa Loi Pagoda.
 The intact heart relic is regarded as a symbol of compassion.

 - Despite the shock of the Western public, the practice of Vietnamese monks self-immolating was not unprecedented.
 Instances of self-immolations in Vietnam had been recorded for centuries, usually carried out to honor Gautama Buddha.

 - Photographs taken by Malcolm Browne of the self-immolation quickly spread across the wire services and were featured on the front pages of newspapers worldwide.
 The self-immolation was later regarded as a turning point in the Buddhist crisis and a critical point in the collapse of the Diem regime.

 - Malcolm Browne won a Pulitzer Prize for his photograph of the monk’s death.

-(Photo credit: Malcolm Browne, Associated Press.
-The colored version made by mygrapefruit.)
+(Photo credit: Malcolm Browne / The colorized version made by mygrapefruit.)